Pauan/programming-notes/JavaScript/Understanding Haskell's IO.rst

 ----

 So, why did we bother wrapping Promises with Tasks?
 Why not just use Promises directly?
-The problem is that Promises are *impure*, so we can't have good stuff like dead code removal.
+The problem is that Promises are *impure*, so we can't have awesome stuff like dead code removal.
 But there's another reason: error handling.
 Here's how it would look if we used Promises rather than Tasks: